Occasional stress-related pimples

 - Omega 3 (fish oil or omega 3 supplements)

-- Bananas, oranges, melons, spinach, broccoli, sweet potatoes and prunes.
+- Bananas, oranges, melons, spinach, broccoli, sweet potatoes, and prunes.

-- Whole grains, leafy and dark green vegetables.
+- Whole grains, leafy green vegetables.

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-- In the case of skin aging, sugar causes premature aging through a process called glycation.
+- In the case of skin aging, sugar leads to premature aging through a process called glycation.
 Glycation irreversibly damages collagen and elastin, leading to sagging skin and wrinkles.

-To learn more about diet and acne, click here .
+To learn more about diet and acne, click here.

 Lifestyle

-Exercise increases blood flow, and blood carries oxygen and nutrients to the body's active cells, including the skin.
+Exercise speeds up blood flow, and blood carries oxygen and nutrients to active cells in the body, including the skin.
 Physical movement is also essential for balancing hormones.
-Any form of exercise is effective, from brisk walking to strength training.
+Any form of exercise is effective, from brisk walking to weight training.
 Find an activity you enjoy doing, and you'll be more likely to stick with it.

 Improve your sleep and take time to relax.
 Stress is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.

-To learn more about stress and acne, click here .
+To learn more about stress and acne, click here.

 ×